Serrana Bank: History

-Serrana Bank is believed to be named after the Spanish castaway Pedro Serrano.
-It was first shown on a Dutch map in 1545 with this name.
-They were mapped more extensively by the English in 1660.
-A former base for the US military, it is now mostly visited by lobster fishermen.
-It is now Colombian territory, though it was formerly claimed by the United States.
+Partial map of America by Arnold Florent Van Langren (1596), showing Serrana Bank.

+Map of America by Diogo Ribeiro (1529), showing Serrana Bank.

+Serrana Bank takes its name in honor of the Spanish castaway Pedro Serrano, who lived there from 1525 until he was rescued in 1532, an adventure that inspired the novel Robinson Crusoe by Daniel Defoe.
+The Royal Decree of November 20, 1803 resolved that the Archipelago of San Andrés, as well as the part of Mosquitia between Cabo Gracias a Dios and the Chagres River, be separated from the Captaincy General of Guatemala and placed under the jurisdiction of the Viceroyalty of New Granada.
+With the advent of the independence struggles of the Hispanic American colonies, Colombia secured sovereignty over the islands when they subscribed to the Constitution of Cúcuta in June 1822.
+In later history, it has been the subject of conflicting claims by several sovereign states; in most cases, the dispute stems from attempts by a state to expand its exclusive economic zone over the surrounding seas.

 On September 8, 1972, the two countries signed a treaty recognizing Colombia's sovereignty over Roncador Cay and Serrana Bank and abandoning American sovereignty over Quita Sueño Bank.
 The United States retained a fishing concession over the three banks.
 This treaty became effective on September 17, 1981.
 On November 19, 2012, regarding Nicaraguan claims to the islands, the International Court of Justice (ICJ) reaffirmed Colombia's sovereignty.

 On September 3, 2007, the eye of Category 5 Hurricane Felix passed over Serrana Bank.